Pitt football | Dennis' athleticism one of many standout traits

 There are questions about Dennis’ abilities in man coverage, something he doesn’t have a lot of experience doing in part because linebackers in Narduzzi’s defense aren’t often tasked with covering man-to-man.

-While Dennis is bit undersized for the NFL, his intelligence, leadership, and tackling ability should lead to his name being called during next week’s NFL Draft.
+While Dennis is bit undersized for the NFL, his intelligence, leadership and tackling ability should lead to his name being called during this week’s NFL draft.

-“It’s just a blessing to be here, number one,” Dennis said.
+“It’s just a blessing to be here, No. 1,” Dennis said.
 “No. 2, you’re living out your childhood dream.
-This is the first step and we’re just waiting for it to be completed.
+This is the first step and we’re just waiting for it to be completed."

 Commented